- Spondylolisthesis exercises

 But from there some will move into questionable territory like anti-inflammatory pain pills (NSAIDs), steroid injections and decompressive laminectomy or spinal fusion surgeries.

-The truth is most people with Grade I or Grade II spondylolisthesis (slippage less than 50%) get excellent results by simply improving their flexibility and muscle strength, using natural anti-inflammatories and non-surgical decompression.
+“Most people with Grade I or Grade II spondylolisthesis get excellent results by improving their flexibility and muscle strength, using natural anti-inflammatories and non-surgical decompression.”

 Natural inflammation-fighting alternatives to dangerous NSAIDs include turmeric, ginger, boswellia and devil’s claw.